devlinjunker/template.github.semver/README.md

 _This is a template project with all of the basic files and directory structure for a [Github Repo :100:%](../../community)_

 ## Dependencies/Frameworks
+_List the frameworks, libraries, and tools the project uses:_

 - GitHub - this template is based on the GitHub completion stats and has a `.github/` directory